 Why won’t you support reality television programs?

 I specifically mention this because I have been contacted by people who produce so-called ‘reality’ television programs.
-I do not like how interviews or other ways people who participate are edited to suit a producer’s sensationalized vision or preconceived notions of what the final product should be.
+I do not like how interviews or other ways people who participate in these shows are edited to suit a producer’s sensationalized vision or preconceived notions of what the final product should be.
 For example, I don’t think Breaking Amish is a particularly accurate portrayal of the Amish.
 I will not contribute to a similarly false and sensationalized portrayal of Christian Scientists or those who have left Christian Science, even in a background role.
 I also feel that a lot of ‘reality’ programming is overly exploitative, and does not serve a beneficial purpose.
 I have also had friends who’ve been involved in ‘reality’ programs whose experiences have not been positive.

 Will you help me contact other former Christian Scientists?

 Yes; I am willing to pass along your contact information, information about you, as well as information about what kind of article, program, or program segment you intend to produce to others in the ex-Christian Scientist community that I am in contact with, and post your information in ex-Christian Scientist Facebook groups and other forums.
 As I’ve said before, I will also put you in contact with former Christian Scientists who are experienced public speakers on the subject.

 Can I use quotes and/or images from your blog?